Skip to main content

 Luton Council officers will not call customers to request bank details over the telephone.
 If you get a message asking for your bank details, this could be a scam.
 You can report messages you think are suspicious.

-Support may be provided in a number of ways including vouchers which can be used in supermarkets, and for gas and electric prepayment meters.
+Support may be provided in a number of ways including vouchers which can be used in supermarkets, and for gas and electric payments.

 Who will the scheme help?